scientific-python/cookie/docs/pages/guides/docs.md

 Create `docs/` directory within your project (i.e. next to `src/`).
-There is a sphinx-quickstart tool, but unnecessary files (make/bat, we recommend a cross-platform noxfile instead), and uses rst instead of markdown.
+There is a sphinx-quickstart tool, but unnecessary files (make/bat, we recommend a cross-platform noxfile instead), and uses RST instead of Markdown.
 Instead, this is our recommended starting point for `conf.py`:

 ### conf.py